geudde/attic-chest/pages/02.season-1/07.meeting-07/08.rose-2/docs.md

 ##### From Bernard

-(Charlotte Smith has given an elegant Imitation of this little Ode, but has erroneously ascribed it to the Cardinal Bernis.
+(Charlotte Smith has given an elegant imitation of this little ode, but has erroneously ascribed it to the Cardinal Bernis.
 E.)

-Nurs’d by the Zephyr’s balmy sighs,
+Nurs’d by the zephyr’s balmy sighs,
-And cherish’d by the tears of Morn;
+And cherish’d by the tears of morn;
 O flow’r of flow’rs! unfold — arise!
-O haste,, delicious Rose, be born!
+O haste,, delicious rose, be born!

 Unheeding wish I no — yet awhile,
 Be yet awhile thy dawn delay’d;